This post contains affiliate links for your convenience. View our full disclosure policy here.

-For our harvest party each year, I usually pick some games for the party and run them like centers or rotations.
-I divide the students into small groups, and they rotate through the games or activities so that they get to play each one!
-There are many activities you could include, like these 5 harvest party games for kids are favorites in my classroom and I know your students will love them too!
+For our harvest party each year, I usually pick some games and activities and run them like centers or rotations.
+I divide the students into small groups, and they rotate through the centers so that they get to play each one.
+These 5 harvest party games for kids are favorites in my classroom and I know your students will love them too!

 You can do so much with a simple bowling game, in addition to having loads of fun!
-You can work on counting, subtraction (how many pins are left?) and more.
-This fall bowling set from Oriental Trading is fast to set up and has a super cute theme (the ball is even a pumpkin!).
+You can work on counting, subtraction (how many pins are left?), and more.
+This candy corn bowling set is fast to set up and has a super cute theme (the ball is even a pumpkin!).
 But this adorable monster-themed bowling set would be a hit too!

 2. Fill the Frame

 I love to incorporate learning activities into our harvest party.
-This fill the frame game is simple and fun!
+This Fill the Frame game is super fun to play in partners!
 Simply roll the dice and add that number of items to your frame.
 If you get to 10 before your partner, you win!

-To differentiate for your students or provide a challenge, you could play with a 20 frame and use two dice for an addition version!
-In the 20 frame game we used these halloween color mini rubber ducks.
-They were the perfect size and fun, too!
+To differentiate for your students or provide a challenge, you could play with the 20 frame version and use two dice for a fun addition game!
+In the 20 frame game we used our favorite colored pom poms.
+They were the perfect size!

 3. Monster Bean Bag Toss